nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_API.md

 Watch the [Honey Rae Client Side ERD](https://watch.screencastify.com/v/kZGoJhLMtuVFRjkrVm47) video for an explanation about the structure and relationships defined in the ERD.

+### Copy of the ERD

+Copy the code for the ERD below and paste it into dbdiagram to get your own copy of the ERD.

 ## Getting Started

 Before you start building your React application, you need a database to persist the data for it.
 Please follow these steps to get it set up.